ErikOSorensen/rgtools/README.md

 The `feature` should include a full description of what the estimate entails (including free form reference to arms that provide data).

+#### detail
+Binary variable, takes the value of one if the hypothesis is deemed to be presented with sufficient detail to be tested one specific way.
+Zero if one or more elements of the hypothesis sufficient detail such that it can be implemented in two or more ways.

+##### det_exp
+String variable, conditional on the hypothesis not being detailed enought (`detail = 0`).
+Paste here any description in the registration/PAP that it is deemed ambiguos enought such two or more implementations can be consistent with the hypothesis.

 #### test_heterogeneity